ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/monitor-devices.md

 ---
-title: View device reports in Microsoft 365 security
+title: Device monitoring and reporting in Microsoft 365 security center
 description: Describes how you can keep your devices secure, up-to-date, and spot potential threats in your organization
 keywords: security, malware, Microsoft 365, M365, security center, monitor, report, devices ms.prod: w10